Which trends offer opportunities or pose threats on the European market for natural ingredients for cosmetics?

 Tips:

-- Establish a baseline, set a target, then measure your progress.
-Communicate honestly about your progress rather than trying to hide any poor performance.
+- Communicate honestly about your progress rather than trying to hide any poor performance.
 Take responsibility for areas that still need improvement and be open about addressing outstanding issues.

 - Consider obtaining one of the certifications for natural ingredients described here.
 However, be aware that applying for organic certification is not interesting for every producer.
 Only SMEs in developing countries that can afford the certification, conversion and administrative costs should get certified.